eltrino/diamantedesk-documentation/user-guide/branches.md

 **Branch name** and **Branch Key** filters are set to **All** values by default.
 To filter the branches according to a certain branch name or key, click the down arrow in the corresponding filed and enter the required name or key.
 To refresh the results, click **Refresh**.
 To clear all filters, click **Reset**.

+To learn more about filtering in DiamanteDesk, follow this [link](filtering.html).

 ## Create a New Branch

 Click **Create** at the right top corner of the **Branches** screen. **Create Branches** screen opens.